MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

-### Accessing Configuration Parameters in the Registry
+### Accessing configuration parameters in the registry

-Next, we'll replace calls to [**NdisOpenConfigurationEx**](https://msdn.microsoft.com/library/windows/hardware/ff563717) and related functions with the `NetConfiguration*` methods.
-The methods are similar, and you won't need to restructure your code.
+Next, replace calls to [**NdisOpenConfigurationEx**](https://msdn.microsoft.com/library/windows/hardware/ff563717) and related functions with the `NetConfiguration*` methods.
+The `NetConfiguration*` methods are similar to the `Ndis*Configuration*` functions, and you won't need to restructure your code.

 Start by calling [**NetAdapterOpenConfiguration**](netadapteropenconfiguration.md) to get a handle to a configuration object.
-Then, you can query it:
+You can then query it:

 ```ManagedCPlusPlus
 NETCONFIGURATION config = NULL;